Codearte/gradle-nexus-staging-plugin/README.md

  - `numberOfRetries` (optional) - number of retries when waiting for a repository to change a state - by default `7`
  - `delayBetweenRetriesInMillis` (optional) - delay between retries - by default `1000` milliseconds

-For sensible configuration example see the plugin's own staging configuration in [build.gradle](build.gradle).
+For sensible configuration example see the plugin's own release configuration in [build.gradle](build.gradle).

 ## Server credentials